Manav Singh

-The police investigation around the suicide has been claimed to be faulty, leading to the boy's parents filing a petition in a Gurgaon court, which noted that the police had been working at a low pace for 'reasons best known to them.'
+The police investigation around the suicide has been claimed to be faulty, leading to the boy's parents filing a petition in a Gurgaon court, which noted that the police had been working at a low pace for 'reasons best known to them'.
 In June 2021, National Human Rights Commission of India intervened and declared that the investigation had been vitiated and not fair, directing the case to be transferred to the state Criminal Investigation Department (CID).

 The allegations and the suicide happened on same day as the bois locker room incident, and surfaced to the internet on the next, leading many to assume that they were related.

 Biography

 Background

 A student of Heritage Xperiential Learning School, Gurgaon, he was reportedly doing well academically and wished to study abroad.
 His father worked in the private sector, while his mother was a homemaker.
-They were living in a rented condominium in DLF Carlton Estate, Gurugram, and had been living at home since March 2020, when the COVID19 lockdown began.
+They were living in a rented condominium in DLF Carlton Estate, Gurugram, and had been living at home since March 2020, when the COVID-19 lockdown began.

 Accusation

 Almost an hour before his suicide, Kaur had posted an Instagram story alleging an incident which occurred when Manav was 14–15 years old, accusing him of harassing her, touching her inappropriately and demanding sexual favours.
 She says she mentioned his name but did not tag him.
 Soon, her friends took screenshots and started reposting it, tagging Manav.
 The harassment began immediately.
 According to Manav's friends, he was shamed, bullied, and threatened.
 After the story went viral, Manav received threat calls and messages and was the victim of harassment by the girl and her friends.
 Manav tried to defend himself and maintained that he was innocent.
 According to a classmate, Manav pleaded with her friends to take it down, contending that it was not true, but they were relentless.
 After sustained abuse, he panicked and reached out to his friends.
-Gurgaon police found chats that Manav had with his friends, minutes before he committed suicide.
+Gurgaon police found chats that Manav had with his friends, minutes before his suicide.
 The boy wrote he was stressed, asking his friends to keep talking to him.

-According to an Instagram post by his brother, he had a panic attack, and committed suicide.
+According to an Instagram post by his brother, he had a panic attack, and took his own life.